Low Budget Film

 Using the Ultimate Guerilla Style of Filmmaking, the Super-8 format.

 Kodak's release of two motion picture negative film stocks in Super-8, Vision2 200T Negative and Vision3 500T Negative have helped pave the way for the Super-8 low budget guerilla style of Feature Filmmaking.
-I recently lit a night time scene that included a pool area and accompanying garden with one 1K light and two portable battery operated HMI frezzi lights.
+I recently lit a night time scene that included a pool area and accompanying garden with one 1K light and two portable battery operated HMI frezzi mini arc lights.
 I used 500T negative and I was very pleased with the results.
 You can view short clips of this film at dalidalidali although that particular scene is not in these clips.

 The Letter P with Super-8 Time Exposure